Get the Remote UX Design Toolkit

 3. Establishing ground rules

-Some meetings may not require a formal code of conduct, but the larger the call, the more helpful it will be to set expectations and ensure everything moves smoothly.
+Some remote meetings may not require a formal code of conduct, but the larger the call, the more helpful it will be to set expectations and ensure everything moves smoothly.
 Some rules to consider may include:

 Tell everyone in advance if you want them to turn on video.

 It’s always better to see the person you’re speaking with, but different teams and companies have different expectations around the use of cameras during conference calls.
 You should decide one way or the other and include that in your meeting invite along with the agenda and other ground rules.
-Let people know you’re expecting to use your camera so that everyone is dressed and ready to be seen.
+Let people know if you’re expecting to use your camera so that everyone is dressed and ready to be seen.

 Remind folks who aren’t speaking to go on mute.